-7 Written Questions
+7 Written questions

-6 Multiple Choice Questions
+6 Multiple choice questions

 - When light falls on a metal it is almost totally absorbed since the bonding electrons can jump up to a broad band of energy levels allowing energy changes corresponding to the full range of frequencies in the visible region of the spectrum.

 These currents immediately re-emit the light out of the metal thus providing a strong reflection if the metal surface is smooth.